Save Emails as PDFs Using Power Automate

-In this guide you’ll learn to automatically save emails to PDF using our PDF Converter for Power Automate.
-For this specific example we automatically save the body of incoming emails to PDF, and archive the results in DropBox.
+In this guide, you’ll learn to automatically save emails to PDF using our PDF Converter for Power Automate.
+In this example, you'll automatically save the body of incoming emails to PDF and archive the results in Dropbox.

-It’s also important to note that you can easily customize this example for different email services as a trigger (outlook.com, Outlook for Office 365, etc).
-You can also save email to other destinations like SharePoint, Google Drive, OneDrive, or any platform supported by Power Automate.
+It’s also important to note that you can easily customize this example for different email services as a trigger (outlook.com, Outlook for Office 365, etc.).
+You can also save emails to other destinations, like SharePoint, Google Drive, OneDrive, or any platform supported by Power Automate.

-From a high level, the Flow works as follows:
+From a high level, the flow works as shown in the image below.

 Convert Email Body to PDF - Overview

-The full Flow can be found below.
-It is automatically created by the Flow Template named Convert Email to PDF and archive in DropBox.
+The full flow is automatically created by the Convert Email to PDF and archive in Dropbox flow template.
 After selecting the template, make sure the following fields are changed:

-The Flow itself is relatively straightforward.
-You will need to ensure the format of the email.
-Email may appear to be in a simple format, but content can be represented in HTML format, Plain Text or even RTF.
-Depending on the format, we need to send the body either to the HTML converter or the Text converter.
-In this Flow, we use a simple trick, which is to check if either ‘<html’, ‘<p’ or ‘<br’ can be found in the email body.
-If it is found, then we send it to the HTML converter, otherwise, we send it to the Text converter.
+The flow itself is relatively straightforward.
+First, you'll need to ensure the format of the email.
+It may appear to be in a simple format, but content can be represented in HTML format, plain text, or even RTF.
+Depending on the format, it's necessary to send the body either to the HTML converter or the text converter.

 Convert Email Body to PDF - Detail - Part 1